Vytautas the Great: 1385–1392

 In 1385, Jogaila concluded the Union of Krewo with Poland, under which he married Jadwiga of Poland and became King of Poland as Władysław II Jagiełło.

-Vytautas participated in the Union and in 1386 was re-baptised as a Catholic, receiving the name Alexander.
-In 1386 Vytautas paid homage to Jagiello, after his coronation to the king of Poland.
+Vytautas participated in the Union and in 1386 was rebaptised as a Catholic, receiving the name Alexander.
+In 1386, Vytautas paid homage to Jogaila after his coronation as king of Poland.

 Jogaila left his brother Skirgaila as regent in Lithuania.
-However, Skirgaila was unpopular with the people and Vytautas saw an opportunity to become Grand Duke.
+However, Skirgaila was unpopular with the people, and Vytautas saw an opportunity to become Grand Duke.
 In 1389, he attacked Vilnius but failed.
 In early 1390, Vytautas again allied with the Teutonic Order through the Treaty of Königsberg (1390).
 Vytautas had to confirm his agreement of 1384, and cede Samogitia to the Order.
 His army now invaded Lithuania.
-Also, to gain more influence, Vytautas married his only daughter Sophia to Vasili I of Russia in 1391.
+Also, to gain more influence, Vytautas married his only daughter Sophia to Vasili I of Moscow in 1391.

 The Polish nobles were unhappy that their new king spent too much time on Lithuanian affairs.
-It was clear that the war could continue for years and would not bring any benefit to Poland.
+It was clear that the war could continue for years and would not benefit Poland.
 In 1392, Jogaila sent Henry of Masovia with an offer to make Vytautas regent instead of Skirgaila.
 Vytautas accepted and again broke with the Order.
 He burned three Teutonic castles and returned to Vilnius.
 Jogaila and Vytautas signed the Astrava Treaty in which Vytautas recovered all Kęstutis' lands, including Trakai, and was given more.
 Vytautas would rule Lithuania in the name of Jogaila.
 After Vytautas' death, all his lands and powers would revert to Jogaila.